Jule/aw1/Ausarbeitung/outtakes.md

 Consequently, modern embedded platforms increasingly feature more than a single processing core, thus offering high-performance computing capabilities, while preservering low-power consumption constraints <!--\citep{Wang2013}-->.

+The goal is to get a broad overview of the state-of-the-art techniques being used, as well as their up- and downsides, especially in resource-constrained environments.

 # Techniques